 Respirators are used in variety of fields and disciplines.
 Fit testing requirements may vary between industry by frequency of testing or specified testing methods.

 First Responders – The dangers that first responders and firefighters face vary greatly but include explosions, fire, falling debris, and many more.
-The contaminants in air can provide damage to individuals who do not have a properly-fitted respirator.
+The contaminants in air can cause pulmonary damage to individuals who do not have a properly-fitted respirator.

-Chemical – Any workplace that requires individuals to work directly with chemicals will have specific requirements for respirators too.
-While the style of the respirator mask varies, they’re all built to protect individuals against various organic vapors and gases.
-The filter needs to be specific to the type of protection.
+Chemical – Any workplace that requires individuals to work directly with chemicals will have specific requirements for respirators as specified in their Respiratory Protection Program. too.
+While the style of the respirator mask varies, they’re all built to protect individuals against various organic vapors and gases assuming that the filter is chosen which is specific to the type of vapor present.

 Military – Our military personnel face all types of hazardous materials and the respirator is made to protect them from chemical and biological agents, along with radiological fallout particles, and many other various potentially harmful inhalants.

-Healthcare – Healthcare personnel can be exposed to diseases transmitted when infectious agents are suspended or present in particles or droplets.
-In such cases, respirators would be used and need to be tested.
+Healthcare – Healthcare personnel can be exposed to diseases transmitted when infectious agents are suspended as aerosols or present in particles or droplets.
+In such cases, respirators should be used and need to be tested.